 – Thich Nhat Hanh

-For me, reestablishing that connection makes me feel more balanced, more in control.
-That is what helps me deal with triggers and memories when they overwhelm me, or helps me quiet the anxiety when I hear my abusive mother’s voice in my head.
+For me, reestablishing my connection to what is happening in the moment makes me feel more balanced.
+More in control.
+This is what helps me deal with triggers and memories when they overwhelm me.
+And it also helps me quiet the anxiety when I hear my abusive mother’s voice in my head.

 “Even short stints of meditation have a positive effect on the brain’s ability to concentrate.
 That in turn makes it easier to focus, retain memories, and be more productive.
 On a more circumstantial level, meditation can also help you avoid information overload to help reduce the amount of noisy news around you all the time” (From Is Meditation Really Beneficial, or Is It Just Ridiculous? by Thorin Klosowski).